Michael Baca-Atlas, MD, FASAM – President (Term 2024-2026)

 Erin W. Barnes, MD – Secretary (Term 2023-2025)

-I am an internal medicine physician who became interested in the intersection of infectious diseases and addiction medicine during my Wake Forest fellowship.
-At that time there were very large numbers of patients suffering and dying from injection drug use-associated infective endocarditis; they presented with both unique epidemiologic features as well as difficult clinical management challenges.
-I pursued a Masters in order to be able to better study the epidemiology, clinical difficulties, pathophysiology, and treatment strategies for complex infections in this patient population.
+I am an internal medicine physician who became interested in the intersection of infectious diseases and addiction medicine during my fellowship at Wake Forest.
+At that time, there were very large numbers of patients suffering and dying from injection drug use-associated infective endocarditis; they presented with both unique epidemiologic features as well as complex clinical management challenges.
+I pursued a Master’s degree to better understand the epidemiology, clinical challenges, pathophysiology, and treatment strategies for complex infections in this patient population.
 I currently co-treat addiction in certain infectious disease patients and hope to continue to grow our capabilities.
-I am also the co-director of the Wake Forest Outpatient Parenteral Antimicrobial Treatment team and work to effectively, efficiently, and safely manage infections requiring prolonged antimicrobials in a home or rehabilitation setting.
+I am also the co-director of the Wake Forest Outpatient Parenteral Antimicrobial Treatment team, where I work to effectively, efficiently, and safely manage infections requiring prolonged antimicrobial therapy in a home or rehabilitation setting.
 We continue to explore how to better incorporate our patients with substance use disorders into this outpatient antimicrobial practice.

 “These are important times for NCSAM.
 Our hope is to gain insight, opinion and share educational opportunities with our NC based medical colleagues to increase NCSAM membership in the process.”